Reinoptland/developer-resources/src/PLAN.md

 - X We need a form
 - X We need to store the state of the form (useState)
-- When the form is submitted, dispatch an action
+- X When the form is submitted, dispatch an action
 - In the reducer, handle the action

 # Later, Day 3